KeTchUP42/flash/docs/manual/components/triggers/DeathZone.md

  ### Explanation:

- * `POSITION` - Parameter sets the position of the trigger's area on the screen.
+ * `POSITION` - The parameter sets the position of the trigger's area on the screen.
 It has the following format - `X:Y`.
- * `SIZE` - Parameter sets the size of the trigger's area on the screen.
+ * `SIZE` - The parameter sets the size of the trigger's area on the screen.
 It has the following format - `WIDTH:HEIGHT`.
- * `ANGLE` - Parameter sets the angle of the trigger's area on the screen.
+ * `ANGLE` - The parameter sets the angle of the trigger's area on the screen.